QuinnFreedman/modular/Envelope/Readme.md

 #### Gate passthrough (`GATE_PASSTHROUGH_ENABLED true`)

 When enabled, the aux pin will be triggered as long as the input gate is HIGH.
 This is output after the gate signal has been processed by the computer, so it may be a few milisecconds delayed from the GATE input and is pretty much a totally separate circuit.
-This can be useful for an LED indicator or just passing the signal through.
+This can be useful for an LED indicator.

 #### LED mode indicator (`LED_MODE_INDICATOR_ENABLED true`)